-The level of competition and contestability12 in the market is evident in the numerous alternative venues that compete for order flow, including eleven self-regulatory organization ("SRO") markets, as well as internalizing broker-dealers ("BDs") and various forms of alternative trading systems ("ATSs"), including dark pools and electronic communication networks ("ECNs").
-Each SRO market competes to produce transaction reports via trade executions, and two FINRA-regulated trade reporting facilities ("TRFs") compete to attract internalized transaction reports.
-It is common for
+The level of competition and contestability in the market is evident in the numerous alternative venues that compete for order flow, including eleven SRO markets, as well as internalizing BDs and various forms of alternative trading systems ("ATSs"), including dark pools and electronic communication networks ("ECNs").
+Each SRO market competes to produce transaction reports via trade executions, and two FINRA-regulated TRFs compete to attract internalized transaction reports.
+It is common for BDs to further and exploit this competition by sending their order flow and transaction reports to multiple markets, rather than providing them all to a single market.
+Competitive markets for order flow, executions, and transaction reports provide pricing discipline for the inputs of proprietary data products.